fmiotello/fm-icebreaker/README.md

 **Richness** <br>
 It describes how rich and dense is the spectrum of a sound: the more harmonics it has, the higher the spectral richness will be.
-The descriptor used to compute this feature is the *unitless centroid*, extracted from the *spectral centroid* scaled with the highest note, in order not to have a frequency dependence.
+The descriptor used to compute this feature is the *unitless centroid*, extracted from the *spectral centroid* scaled with the highest note, in order to reduce a frequency dependence.

 **Inharmonicity** <br>
 It describes how the overtones are arranged along the spectrum.